Role of the Board Risk and Audit Committee

 The Committee shall also annually review CSR's Risk Management Policy to ensure its effectiveness, continued application and relevance.

-The Committee shall periodically meet separately with each of the Chief Financial Officer, the internal auditor and the external auditor (without management present) to discuss issues and concerns warranting Committee attention, including but not limited to their assessment of the effectiveness of internal controls and the process for improvement.
+The Committee shall periodically meet separately with each of the Chief Financial Officer, the risk & internal audit manager and the external auditor (without management present) to discuss issues and concerns warranting Committee attention, including but not limited to their assessment of the effectiveness of internal controls and the process for improvement.

 The Committee shall receive regular reports from the external auditor on changes to accounting standards that may affect the Company on the critically important accounting policies and practices of the Company, and all alternative treatments of financial information within generally accepted accounting principles that have been discussed with management.